doloMing/Encoding-decoding-and-causality-between-complex-networks/README.md

 To help users understand how to use our functions, we provide a simple instance in the released files:
 11. Instance.m: The function used to run the simple instance

+An equivalent implementation based on Python is also provided, which has the same functions as the MATLAB version.